Log-density gradient covariance and automatic metric tensors for Riemann manifold Monte Carlo methods: Background

 Riemann manifold GRHMC processes, say $\mathbf{Z}(t)=(\mathbf{Q}(t),\mathbf{P}(t)),\;t\geq0$, are continuous time processes that may be specified so that $\mathbf{Q}(t)$ has an arbitrary continuous stationary distribution.
 The processes are special cases of piecewise deterministic Markov processes \citep{davis_PDP_book,fearnhead2018,1707.05296}.
 For simplicity, in this paper, only constant event rate processes, where events occur according to a time-homogenous Poisson process with intensity $\lambda$ are considered.
 Between events, $\mathbf{Z}(t)$ solves (\ref{eq:ham_eq_1},\ref{eq:ham_eq_2}).
-At events times $t$, the momentum coordinate $\mathbf{P}(t)$ is updated according to $\pi_{BG}(\mathbf{p}|\mathbf{q}=\mathbf{Q}(t))$.
-Continuous time trajectories are simulated for a pre-specified time interval $[0,T_{\max}]$, and position coordinate is subsequently sampled at discrete times, say $\left\{ \mathbf{q}_{i}=\mathbf{P}(i\Delta)\right\} _{i}$ for some suitable time increment $\Delta$.
+At events times $t$, the momentum coordinate $\mathbf{P}(t)$ is updated according to $\pi(\mathbf{p}|\mathbf{q}=\mathbf{Q}(t))$.
+Continuous time trajectories are simulated for a pre-specified time interval $[0,T_{\max}]$, and position coordinate is subsequently sampled at discrete times, say $\left\{ \mathbf{q}_{i}=\mathbf{Q}(i\Delta)\right\} _{i}$ for some suitable time increment $\Delta$.
 The discrete time samples $\left\{ \mathbf{q}_{i}\right\} _{i}$ may be used in the same manner as samples from conventional (discrete time) MCMC methods.

-The (Riemann manifold and Euclidian metric) numerical GRHMC processes used for illustration are implemented in the pdmphmc R-package (\url{https://github.com/torekleppe/pdmphmc}).
+The (Riemann manifold and Euclidean metric) numerical GRHMC processes used for illustration are implemented in the pdmphmc R-package (\url{https://github.com/torekleppe/pdmphmc}).
 For improved numerical performance, the simulations are done in standardized variables (see Appendix \ref{sec:Details-of-the-numerical} for details on standardization and other aspects related to the numerical implementation).
-This standardization has the added benefit of making the unit of process time $t$ comparable across models/manifolds, and as a rule of thumb one should expect around one effective sample per 5 units of process time.
+This standardization has the added benefit of making the unit of process time $t$ comparable across many models/manifolds, and as a rule of thumb (obtained by trial and error), one should expect on the order of 0.2 effective samples per unit of process time.